UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 Many research articles focus on ethical and legal aspects of the military use of autonomous systems.
 For example, de Boisboissel (2017) states that "all machines, including autonomous lethal robotic systems, must remain under the tactical control of the military leader" (p.738).
 According to Chen & Barnes (2014) rules and procedures are designed so that the following ensured: "efficient human supervision of multiple robots, appropriate human trust in the automated systems, maintenance of human operator’s situation awareness, individual differences in human–agent (H-A) interaction, and retention of human decision authority" (p.13).

-It is imperative not only to understand the ethical implications of using semi-autonomous entities in war.
+It is imperative not only to understand the ethical implications of using autonomous systems in war.
 There is also a need to understand how a human in a human-autonomy team interacts in the war.
 Squire P. N. & Parasuraman R (2010) conducted an experiment in which a human control a determined number of robots in a capturing the flag game.
 They collected the data on supervisor (human) task switching performance (complex tasks vs. repetitive tasks) and teams of four and eight robots performance (winning percentage).
 Squire and Parasuraman wanted to understand how the cognitive load and the Level of Automation (LOA) affected each robot team.
 Squire and Parasuraman use the results to established ideas on how to better design an interface that would reduce the cognitive load and become more efficient in conducting tasks.
 This experiment is the foundation for the understanding of the human-autonomy teaming interaction.

 It is important to emphasize that, in this context, every final decision has to be made by the human, as this topic is also negatively afflicted and can encounter rejection.
 By coining the term of the technical singularity, Vinge (1993) warned that immediately after the development of Artificial Super Intelligence, the end of humanity would be imminent.
 Also, Stephen Hawking warned that AI could bring the end to humanity (Hawking 2014).
 This scenario has also been used in science fiction films, e.g., The Terminator (1984).

 ## Research Methods

 The subject of interest is relatively new to our group.
 With the desire to explore the topic, the group started to read articles, books, web-pages, etc. After the initial research the group was able focus the research study into the subject of human-automation teaming.
-As Creswell & Creswell define this process as a qualitative research process.

 The group was interested to find out how the interaction between the human superviser and autonomous systems and what some of the difficulties this new paradigm may have.
-To refine more this concept the group started to define a model where the human has supervisory functions on the semi-automated assets during simulated operations.
+To refine more this concept the group started to define a model where the human has supervisory functions on the autonomous systems during simulated operations.
 The group’s intent to demonstrate the new paradigm using simulation.
 The intent is to use simulation to collect data, analyze and produce a conclusion based on the results.

-We want to use Mixed Research Methods to answer research questions related to this projects contributions.
+We want to use Mixed Research Methods as defined by Creswell & Creswell (2017) to answer research questions related to this projects contributions.
 First, we want to answer the qualitative research questions by literature review and interviews with experts in the field of human-autonomy teaming.
-In the second step we want to collect, analyze, and interpret quantitative data through simulation experiments.
+In the second step we want to collect, analyze, and interpret quantitative data through simulation experiments using ArmA 3.
 We want to answer the quantitative research question by simulation experiments that are viable for human-autonomy teaming experimentation.

 ## Qualitative Research Questions